oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article3.md

 #### Define the Route for the Function in the Deployment on the API Gateway
 With the permissions taken care of, we can now define the route on the API Gateway.
 Type *gat* into the search bar in the console.
 Click on the link *Gateways | API Management*.
 Click on the link for *the-api-gateway*.
 Click on the link *Deployments*.
-In the list with deployments - that contains a single deployment - click on the link *myserver-api*.
+In the list with deployments, which contains a single deployment, click on the link *myserver-api*.

 Click on button *Edit* to open the deployment specification.
 Click on the link for the second step: *Routes*.
 Scroll down and click on the button *+ Another Route*.